Yusluv2549583/alx-system_engineering-devops/0x02-shell_redirections/README.md

-exercise 8: script that writes into the file ls_cwd_content the result of the command ls -la
+Exercise 8: a script that sets the permission to the file hello as follows: